 There are five required essays (1, 2A, 2B, 3, and 4) for all applicants; one optional essay if your current overall GPA is below the required minimum 2.50; and one reapplication essay required for students who previously applied to the School of Social Work.
 Essay 2 has two parts.
 Each essay has a maximum number of words allowed per response.
 Please adhere to the word limit for each essay.
 Compose your statements in a word-processing program to take advantage of spelling and grammar tools, as well as the word count.
 Once you have completed your essays, save them and paste them into the space provided on the writable pdf.
 Proofread once more to make sure there are no odd characters or line breaks.

 Required Essay 1

 We are interested in how you selected social work as your academic and career path.
-Reflect on things you have done or experienced that have helped you make an informed decision to pursue a social work career.
-There is a 400 word limit to this essay.
+Describe the personal, volunteer, and/or paid work experiences and/or community engagement/activism activities that best illustrate your informed decision to pursue a social work career.
+There is a 400-word limit to this essay.

 Required Essay 3